alfonsobries/vue-tailwind/docs/README.md

 **Components**
 - [ ] Modal
 - [ ] Tooltip
-- [ ] Dropdown
 - [ ] Progress bar

 ## Contribute
 Do you like this project?
-Contribute!, any help is welcome.
-(Im not an english speaker so also any comments in my redaction are very welcome)
+Contribute!, Any help is welcome.
+(Im not an english speaker so also any comments on my redaction are welcome :D).